 Deepened K-12 Partnerships

-Youth to College, Bayside Community Center, and the Mission Valley YMCA run programming at the same elementary and middle schools in the Linda Vista community, just outside of USD’s campus.
+CASA's Youth Engagement Initiative, Bayside Community Center, and the Mission Valley YMCA run programming at the same elementary and middle schools in the Linda Vista community, just outside of USD’s campus.
 This year we deepened our partnership and pooled resources together to provide more field trips for K-12 students, more visits to USD’s campus to instill a college-going culture, and created more extended day programming for area youth.
 Bayside and the YMCA also hired USD alumni over the course of the year, allowing USD students to continue their good work after graduation.

 Enhanced Parent Engagement

-Youth to College Recognitionn
+Youth to College Recognition

-This year, due to the number and quality of programs Youth to College runs or co-runs at Montgomery Middle School and the dedication of our students, we had the honor of being nominated for Partner of the Year by the school at San Diego Unified School District’s Partner and Volunteer Recognition Event.
+This year, due to the number and quality of programs CASA's Youth Engagement Initiative runs or co-runs at Montgomery Middle School and the dedication of our students, we had the honor of being nominated for Partner of the Year by the school at San Diego Unified School District’s Partner and Volunteer Recognition Event.
 USD was the only higher education institution nominated by any of the schools in the district.
 We were honored to be in the presence of such amazing community members and community-based organizations who share the same vision and passion for our local schools.